The Last Door: Plot

 Jeremiah Devitt receives a mysterious letter from his old friend Anthony Beechworth and immediately rushes to his friend's aid, only to find out that the latter had committed suicide shortly after sending the letter.
 Anthony warns Devitt that a terrible supernatural force now plagues him and all of their friends, and Devitt must investigate at once before it's too late.
 Devitt returns to an old boarding school where he and Anthony originally met, and slowly remembers his days helping Anthony running a small secret organization that attempted to explore a supernatural territory known as the Veil in an effort to seek "truth".
 To do this, they had developed a special serum that would allow the user's mind to enter a higher state of consciousness, which from there they can cross the Veil.
 While investigating, Devitt gets attacked and buried alive, but is later rescued by local nuns.
-While recovering from the ordeal, he recalls another member of their organization, Alexander Du Pré, and promptly goes to him for answers.
+While recovering from the ordeal, he recalls another member of their organization, Alexandre Du Pré, and promptly goes to him for answers.
 Alexandre reveals that he had been very invested in exploring the Veil even after they all went about their separate ways.
-Alexander then requests that Devitt joins him in crossing the Veil together.
+Alexandre then requests that Devitt joins him in crossing the Veil together.
 Devitt agrees, and then disappears.